ritik-a11y/Delta_demo/README.md

 # Delta_demo
-This is a Demo for Git &amp; Github notes
+This is a Demo for Git &amp; Github notes.